pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

-A ternary operator must be implanted; this will render different elements depending whether this.state.editable is set to true or false.
+A ternary operator must be implanted; this will render different elements depending whether `this.state.editable` is set to `true` or `false`.
 Here’s how to do that:

 _app/assets/javascripts/components/_\__item.js.jsx_
 ```javascript